lomart/UP/README.md

 Les actions utilisent des scripts libres trouvés sur le Net.
 Les liens vers les auteurs se trouvent dans la documentation des actions concernées.

 ----------------------
-This plugin for joomla allows to insert content in articles and modules.
+This plugin for **Joomla!** allows to insert content in articles and modules.

 It consists of basic scripts whose role is to analyze the shortcodes entered by the article's editor to direct it to an action script that will process it and return an HTML content to be displayed.